BaseJumper1985/Macro-Manager/README.md

 ## Basic Usage

+The primary goal of this program is to provide an easy method to enter text that you find yourself having to retype on a daily basis.
 There are two types of hotstrings this program can output, **Standard** and **Dynamic**.

-- Standard hotstrings are your typical hotstrings where you type some trigger word or series of letters and it gets replaced with the correct phrase, sentence, or paragraph.
-- Dynamic hotstrings act as a template.
-You trigger them the same way, but in addition you will be prompted to fill in the text that will appear in the defined areas of the hotstring when you created it.

 ### Creating Standard Hotstrings

+Standard hotstrings are your typical hotstrings where you type some trigger word or series of letters and it gets replaced with the correct phrase, sentence, or paragraph.

 1. Run `BAD Hotstrings.exe` then right-click the tray icon that appears.
 2. Select **Edit Hotstrings** from the popup menu list to open the **Hotstring Editor**.